SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

 #### OpenCore Guide https://dortania.github.io/oc-laptop-guide/

 ## Do not forget to generate new Smbios with clover configurator and for OC use GenSMBIOS (MacBook pro 16,1)
 ## &#x1F34F;  UPDATES 23.05.2020-OpenCore
+* Add kext for intel Bluetooth and wifi you can now search but still no internet for now i will only add kext to get  bluetooth to work intel-Bluetooth
+## &#x1F34F;  UPDATES 23.05.2020-OpenCore
 * Remove igfxpavp=1 and igfxfw=2 boot arg to fix an issue where gpu usage will stay high after playing video on appstore
 ## &#x1F34F;  UPDATES 20.05.2020-OpenCore